Adyen-for-platform icon

 Tip Defines where to book tips.

-When a transaction meets all conditions of the rule, Adyen applies the corresponding split instructions.
+When a transaction meets all conditions of the rule, Adyen applies the corresponding split logic.

-We recommend that you always include a catch-all rule (set all conditions to ANY) in your profile, because if none of the rules apply to the transaction, then all funds are booked to your liable balance account.
+We recommend that you always include a catch-all rule (set all conditions to ANY) in your profile, because if none of the rules apply to the transaction, then all funds are booked to your liable balance account by default.

 Rule hierarchy

-If a split configuration profile has multiple rules, and more than one rule applies to the transaction, Adyen applies the rule with the highest priority condition.
-The conditions are prioritized based on the following hierarchy:
+If a split configuration profile has multiple rules, and more than one rule applies to the transaction, Adyen determines which rule to apply based on priority and granularity.

 1. Currency